Where in the U.S. Can You Legally Consume Cannabis?

 Some U.S. states stand out as places where it is not possible to use or grow cannabis for any purpose, even for medicinal purposes.
 These include Texas and Michigan.
 In addition, marijuana use is illegal in much of the South and Southeast, including North Carolina, South Carolina, Tennessee, Georgia, and Alabama.

-However, if you are thinking of heading West, the rules become much more lax.
-Along the West Coast from Washington State to Southern California, marijuana use and possession is almost universally accepted.
+However, if you are thinking of heading West, the rules become much laxer.
+Along the West Coast from Washington State to Southern California, marijuana use and possession are almost universally accepted.
 If you plan on making a stop in Las Vegas, too, you can take advantage of Nevada’s recently relaxed rules on recreational marijuana use.

 Just be aware – many U.S. states sometimes have confusing or patchwork rules about when and where marijuana use is possible.
 For example, consider Massachusetts – despite legalizing recreational marijuana back in 2016, the state has successfully slowed the opening of retail pot shops.
 The first shops were supposed to open in January 2018, but that date has been pushed back to July 2018.